rcwang128/Udacity_CarND-Traffic-Sign-Classifier-Project/writeup_prj3_trafficsign.md

     'out': tf.Variable(tf.zeros([n_classes]))}
 ```

-Below are the implementation of my 5-layer LeNet architecture, where `conv2d(x, W, b, strides=1)` is the convolution function with ReLU return while `maxpool2d(x, k=2)` is the max pooling function followed by convolution layer.
+Below are the implementation of my 5-layer LeNet architecture, where `conv2d(x, W, b, strides=1)` is the convolution function with ReLU return while `maxpool2d(x, k=2)` is the max pooling function following the convolution layer.

 ```python
 def LeNet(x):